MicrosoftDocs/power-pages-docs/power-pages-docs/configure/image-library-how-to.md

 1. In the **Create share link** action, enter these values:

-    1. File Id from the Dynamic content
+    1. File ID from the Dynamic content

     1. Link type View from the Dynamic content